 Ok, so record cleaning machines are expensive, there’s no two ways about it.
 But if you’re cleaning records in bulk, they’re indispensable.
 Cleaning vinyl records by hand

 6. Ultrasonic Cleaner

 A highly effective alternative to vacuum-based cleaners is an ultrasonic record cleaner.
 These devices aggravate a bath of distilled water using ultra-high frequency sound to produce lots of tiny cavitation bubbles, which go to work gently cleaning deep in the grooves.
 Many vinyl record enthusiasts swear by this technique as one of the best ways to clean vinyl.
 Once again, like vacuum record cleaners, the downside is the expense; a purpose-built ultrasonic record cleaner could set you back nearly $5000.
-If that doesn’t sound appealing, manufacturers such as Cleaner Vinyl make adaptor products that allow you to clean vinyl inside a standard 6 Liter ultrasonic tank for a few hundred dollars.
+If that doesn’t sound appealing, manufacturers such as Cleaner Vinyl and ZHANGLI make adaptor products that allow you to clean vinyl inside a standard 6 Liter ultrasonic tank for a few hundred dollars.

 7. Spin Clean

 Need to clean a lot of records but can’t afford a fancy machine?
 The Spin Clean record washer is a great affordable option for batch cleaning records on a budget.
 The unit requires no power; simply fill the record bath with distilled water, and apply the supplied alcohol-free record cleaning solution directly onto the pads.
 Three spins clockwise and then counter-clockwise is enough to allow the pads to do the heavy lifting, draining dirt and dust to the bottom of the distilled water bath.